The Circulatory System: What Goes around

 Common circulatory system problems

-Poor blood flow can cause a range of conditions, including DIZZINESS, VARICOSE VEINS, Raynaud’s SYNDROME, ANGINA, cramps, DIZZINESS, FROSTBITE, and CHILBLAINS.
+Poor blood flow can cause a range of conditions, including DIZZINESS, VARICOSE VEINS, Raynaud’s SYNDROME, ANGINA, cramps, FROSTBITE, and CHILBLAINS.
 A severe circulation problem can cause HEART DISORDERS.

 High blood pressure (hypertension)